bondappetit/website/src/assets/md/BondAppetit_whitepaper.md

 ### 6.14 ProfitSplitter

 The ProfitSplitter smart contract is used to communicate with the Budget contract.
-Basically, this smart contract distributes protocol's profit to the Budget smart contract and initiates buyback of BAG tokens.
+Basically, this smart contract distributes the protocol's profit to the Budget smart contract and initiates buyback of BAG tokens.

 ### 6.15 Woodpecker Service

 The open-source code tool that invokes smart contracts of the protocol.
-A fee for each transaction executed in the protocol will be automatically replenished by Budget contract.
+A fee for each transaction executed in the protocol will be automatically replenished by the Budget contract.

 ### 6.16 Cryptocurrency Exchanges